-- The mind-control starfish of Starro the Conqueror in The DCU.
+- The mind-control starfish of Starro the Conqueror in Justice League of America.

-- The Trope Namer and Trope Maker (if not Ur-Example) is the crab-like impregnator from Alien.
+- The Trope Namer and Trope Maker (if not Ur-Example) is the crab-like impregnator from the Alien films — shown in the picture above from the first film.
 Many later examples are homages.

-- The dreamcrabs in the Doctor Who episode "Last Christmas" attach themselves to their victims' faces and slowly eat their brains, while trapping them in dreams.
+- The dreamcrabs in "Last Christmas" attach themselves to their victims' faces and slowly eat their brains, while trapping them in dreams.
 One of the crew even lampshades the situation as being right out of Alien, which is justified with The Reveal that one of them was actually watching the movie when the dreamcrabs put them into the dream.

 The Doctor: There's a horror movie called Alien?
 That's really offensive.
 No wonder everyone keeps invading you.

 - In "Revolution of the Daleks", Jack Harkness is planting explosives to blow up a building full of cloned Dalek mutants, when one of them crawls from its tank and leaps onto his face.
 Fortunately, he's able to wrench it off.

 - The Mandalorian: Played for Laughs when the Child is tucking into a bowl of chowder, whereupon a small squid-like creature bursts from the bowl and latches onto his face.

 Mando: [sternly] Don't play with your food. [pokes the squid with his knife, and the squid falls back into the bowl]